aaronfonseca/kokoro-tts-gpu-native/README.md

 curl --location 'http://localhost:8000/generate-speech' \
 --header 'Content-Type: application/json' \
 --data '{
     "text": "Scene #1\nThe tavern was alive with the raucous symphony of clinking mugs, boisterous laughter, and the occasional crash of a chair tipping over.
-The air was thick with the scent of roasted meats and the sharp tang of spilled ale, mingling with the earthy aroma of the wooden beams that framed the tavern.
-The flickering light from the hearth cast dancing shadows across the room, adding a sense of warmth and camaraderie to the bustling establishment.\n\nRemy and Jackal sat at a sturdy oak table near the center of the room, their presence commanding attention despite the lively crowd.", "voice": "am_adam",
+The air was thick with the scent of roasted meats and the sharp tang of spilled ale, mingling with the earthy aroma of the wooden beams that framed the tavern.", "voice": "am_adam",
     "speed": 1.1,
     "lang_code": "a"